hsk81/protobuf-rpc-js/README.md

     dT[ack]@0: 0.005941
     dT[ack]@0: 0.027208

-Here the RTTs start high with about `5.4` milli-seconds, apparently due to the NodeJS' initial JIT optimizations.
+Here the RTTs start high with about `5.4` milli-seconds, apparently due to the Node.js' initial JIT optimizations.
 But very quickly they go down to a sub-milli-second range.

 By increasing the numbers assigned to the arguments, for example by setting `--n-ack=2`, you can control the throughput (which adversely effects the RTT latencies).
 For the detailed discussion of the performance characteristics see the `log/README.md` file.